Skip to main content

 What You’ll Actually Invest

-For most North Texas homes, a basic ERV system runs $2,500-4,000 installed.
-This gets you 100-200 CFM capacity (enough for smaller homes), solid efficiency, and simple controls.
-The payback period is typically 3-5 years, which is excellent for an HVAC investment.
-I installed one of these in a 1,600 square foot home in Allen, and the homeowners were breaking even on energy savings by year four.
+A basic ERV system runs $2,500-4,000 installed for most North Texas homes.
+That gets you 100-200 CFM capacity, decent efficiency, and straightforward controls.
+Good fit for smaller homes.
+Payback is typically 3-5 years.
+Put one of these in a 1,600 square foot home in Allen and the homeowners were ahead on energy savings by year four.

 The Air Quality Revolution